-There are two important problems with empirical investigation of effects of parental health shocks on human capital of children:
+There are two important problems with empirical investigation of the effects of parental health shocks on the human capital of children.

-1) Unobserved time-invariant factors- Health shocks are not random events; households facing health shocks may have certain characteristics (social status, parental ability) that also determine child's human capital.
-Failure to control for these characteristics may generate biased estimates (Yamano and Jayne, 2005).
-This is captured to some extent by including education levels and socio-economic groups of parents as well as the cognitive ability of the child as explanatory variables.
-But this may or may not completely eliminate the issue of potential endogeneity.
-To check for endogeneity issues, we perform the following empirical tests, following the methodology used in Beegle et al. (2006).
+(1) Unobserved time-invariant factors.
+Health shocks are not random events; households facing health shocks may have certain characteristics (social status, parental ability) that also determine a child's human capital.
+Failure to control for these characteristics may generate biased estimates (Yamano and Jayne 2005).
+This is captured to some extent by including the education levels and socioeconomic groups of parents as well as the cognitive ability of the child as explanatory variables.
+But this may or may not completely eliminate the issue of potential endogeneity.11 To check for endogeneity issues, we perform the following empirical tests, following the methodology used in Beegle et al. (2006a).

-Firstly, we check whether health shocks are persistent, i.e., correlated over time using the following dynamic panel regression model:
+Firstly, we check whether health shocks are persistent-that is, correlated over time using the following dynamic panel regression model: